-In other words, The article element represent of component of a page that consist of self-contained composition in a document, page or a site.
+In other words, The article element represents a component of a page that consists of self-contained composition in a document, page or a site.
 For Ex. in syndication.

 Potential source for Article Element are :